sahandnayebaziz/dev-blog-posts/posts/24-12-08 The End of Figurative.md

 Figurative was an awesome iPad app that, in a way that I've never shared, played a big role in how I ended up making DetailsPro.

 It was the summer of 2020, I had just left Apple in May, and my tip-top plan was to make *Sketch for iPad*.
 That was it—all I wanted to build was an iPad app that could read and write Sketch files.
-I actually started on that plan and had a TestFlight out under the name "Layer Outer" which was quite short-lived because I ultimately tried out Figurative.
+I actually started on that plan and had a TestFlight out under the name *Layer Outer*.
+Ultimately, the beta was short-lived.
+Why?
+Because soon after I would discover Figurative.

-It wasn't until I tried out Figurative that I realized just how much Figma was eating Sketch's lunch.
+That was when I realized just how much Figma was eating Sketch's lunch.
 Right before my eyes was a simple, even flawed wrapper for Figma that was already miles ahead of what my *Sketch for iPad* could have ever been.
 Who needed Sketch for iPad when I already had a mostly-working *Figma for iPad (and Magic Keyboard)?*

 So I abandoned Layer Outer.
 I was already having too much fun in Figurative and it wasn't even Figma's version of iPad Figma.